juliomrqz/statusfy/packages/docs/src/guide/notifications.md

 ---
 title: Notifications
 description: Notifications are a way to keep your users/customers notified with any Incidents update your System may have.
-Viewers of your Status Page can access the Choices bellow by clicking the Subscribe button.
+Viewers of your Status Page can access the Choices below by clicking the Subscribe button.
 date: 2018-10-12T17:28:04Z
 permalink: /guide/notifications
 ---

 # Notifications <Badge text="0.2.0+"/>

 Notifications are a way to keep your users/customers notified with any Incidents update your System may have.
-Viewers of your Status Page can access the Choices bellow by clicking the Subscribe button.
+Viewers of your Status Page can access the Choices below by clicking the Subscribe button.

 ::: tip
 Most of these Notifications Features are enabled by default but you can disable them in your config file.
 More info [here](../config/README.md#notifications).